 Workstream Objective Progress Future Plans Customer First To embed the Customer First strategy and charter to ensure that the Council is a customer-focussed organisation Customer First has now been embedded across the Council with support from Executive Services.
 Continue to monitor the impact of Customer First principles, in key communications and strategic plans.

-enablers for a digital by default service delivery model.
+Digital First Investment in the key enablers for a digital by default service delivery model.
 Phase 1 is partially complete, with Firmstep forms now live and in use across the Council as business as usual.
 Exploration of workflow and database integration is ongoing.
 Our ICT service have a Digital First team in place to support and encourage use of the platform.
 Phase 2 is underway.
-A new website and Content Management System has been procured by the Council.
-The site is currently live as a Beta, and will go fully live in October 2020.

-Phase 3 of Digital First which aims to replace the Council's intranet and deliver a mobilefriendly interactive staff portal, is ongoing.

-Establish new procedures to maximise efficient procurement and create concise commissioning and procurement guidance.
+A new website and Content Management System (CMS) has been procured by the Council, with a view to the Beta site going live in summer 2020.
+Phase 3 of Digital First which aims to replace the Council's intranet and deliver a mobile- friendly interactive staff portal, is ongoing.
+Commissioning and Procurement Framework Establish new procedures to maximise efficient procurement and create concise commissioning and procurement guidance.

-Investment in the key

 Commissioning and Procurement procedures and guidance now available on the Council's intranet.
 The business case process is currently being digitised.
 We are exploring ways to provide tailored support for departments developing business cases, through secondments or graduate placements.

+Objective

+Progress

 Implement Workforce Strategy across the Council.
 Discussions have now taken place with all Directorates to inform future workforce planning, also including NHS Shetland to gather information on the IJB workforce needs.

-A draft Strategic Workforce Plan is to be presented to committee in November 2020.
+A draft Strategic Workforce Plan will be prepared by September 2020.
 Priorities will align, as far as possible, with the impacts of COVID-19 and the Council's recovery/renewal plans.

-To rationalise and make best use of Council properties across Shetland A revised Property Asset

-Management Strategy was

-presented to Council in June 2019.

-Approval of the Strategy was

-deferred pending refinement,

-although the Implementation Plan

-was approved, which focused

-primarily on vacating the Knab site

-in Lerwick for redevelopment and

-ending several commercial leases.
+Accommodation Rationalisation To rationalise and make best use of Council properties across Shetland A revised Property Asset Management Strategy was presented to Council in June 2019.
+Approval of the Strategy was deferred pending refinement, although the Implementation Plan was approved, which focused primarily on vacating the Knab site in Lerwick for redevelopment and ending several commercial leases.
 Work on the Implementation Plan will continue.

-The Property Asset

-Management Strategy will

-now be revised, and will also

-be updated to reflect the

-impact of COVID-19 recovery

-and renewal phases.

-To investigate enablers for digital service delivery and to improve high speed broadband and mobile connections throughout Shetland.
+The Property Asset Management Strategy will now be revised, and will also be updated to reflect the impact of COVID-19 recovery and renewal phases.
+Broadband and Connectivity To investigate enablers for digital service delivery and to improve high speed broadband and mobile connections throughout Shetland.
 The Scottish Government Reaching 100 (R100) programme has stalled, with a legal challenge to the award of contract for the North lot.
 Timescales are now unclear.
 The Council secured a grant of £1.9m from the Department for Digital, Culture, Media and Sport (DCMS) to install fibre to all public buildings in Yell and Unst, connecting them to the Council's network.
-This includes all schools, care centres, health centres etc.

-The Islands Deal, which is currently being progressed, includes a bid for the funding of infrastructure to enable innovative projects using broadband, 5G and Internet of Things.
+This includes all schools, care centres, health centres etc. The Islands Deal, which is currently being progressed, includes a bid for the funding of infrastructure to enable innovative projects using broadband, 5G and Internet of Things.
 To ensure the Council manages its information safely and efficiently There has been little progress since March 2019, due to staff resources being diverted to the delivery of elections.
-Work has continued at a slower pace, which means the project has slipped by one calendar year.

-A complete review of the project management, programme strategy, planning, priorities and timescales will be carried out, taking account of any shift in priorities as a result of lessons learned from the COVID-19 pandemic.
+Work has continued at a slower pace, which means the project has slipped by one calendar A complete review of the project management, programme strategy, planning, priorities and timescales will be carried out, taking account of any shift in priorities as a result of lessons learned from the COVID-19 pandemic.

-Workstream Objective Progress Future Plans
+year.

+project has slipped by one calendar

+Information

-Performance Management and Reporting
+Management and